-In the course of complying with the "Academic Program for Priesthood Candidates," a student also meets all requirements for the M.Div. degree.
-Because there are, however, about 50 credits in the "Academic Program for Priesthood Candidates" not applied towards the M.Div., a student may apply them towards the M.A. in Theology, either in research or general format.
+In the course of complying with the "Academic Program for Priesthood Candidates," a student meets all requirements for the M.Div. degree.
+Because there are, however, about 50 credits in the "Academic Program for Priesthood Candidates" not applied towards the M.Div., a student may apply these credits toward the M.A. in Theology, either in research or general format.
 Credits cannot serve "double-duty."
-What is applied toward one degree cannot be used toward the other, but if a student has met all the requirements of the Academic Program for Priesthood Candidates, he needs the following additional credits to meet credit requirements in his concentration area of the M.A.: systematics - 6; moral theology - 12; Church history - 15; biblical studies - 15, plus Greek and Hebrew requirements.
+That is, credits applied toward one degree cannot be used toward the other, but if a student has met all the requirements of the Academic Program for Priesthood Candidates, he needs the following additional credits in his concentration area to meet credit requirements of the M.A.: systematics - 6; moral theology -12; Church history - 15; biblical studies - 15, plus Greek and Hebrew requirements.